 - Would it be just one bucket of personal leave or would it be split between casual leave and to-use-only-when-sick sick leave?

-- What the compensation package include medical insurance?
+- Would the compensation package include medical insurance?

 - Would the medical insurance cover just you or your family as well?
 Would it include dental and vision insurance also?
 What might required co-pays and deductible limits be?

 - What would your prospects be for professional growth?